 \section{\corpus: Multilevel Fine-grained Semantic Labels}

-We took an iterative in-house labeling approach to obtain high-quality semantic labels based on the object model outlined in the Manipulable Semantic Components framework \cite{liu2024msc}.
+We took an iterative in-house labeling approach to obtain high-quality semantic labels for a set of core components synthesized from literature \cite{liu2024msc,satyanarayan_critical_2019,satyanarayan_vega-lite_2016,snyder_divi_2024}: mark elements reference elements, hierarchical grouping, visual encodings, and group layout.
 We decided not to obtain labels through crowdsourcing to ensure the label quality in~\corpus.
 Crowdsourced labels often require significant time to inspect and correct~\cite{crowdsourcing2008Kittur,kazai2013analysis,eventSeq2023Zinat}.
 Moreover, our desired labels require visualization expertise from the annotators, which is hard to guarantee through crowdsourcing platforms.
 Three experts in the team, each with at least four years of visualization research experience, participated in labeling the semantic components of the collected SVG charts.
 In this section, we describe the semantic labels that are associated with the charts in \corpus and the labeling process.